 The Christchurch City wastewater system collects about 55 million cubic metres of wastewater each year, transporting it through a series of sewers and pump stations to the treatment plant at Bromley.
-The advanced secondary treatment process produces a high-quality effluent which is discharged into The Avon-Heathcote Estuary.
-There are also 12 consented locations , and 13 recently identified unconsented locations where diluted untreated effluent is discharged, during periods of high rainfall, into the Avon and Heathcote Rivers.
+The advanced secondary treatment process produces a high-quality effluent which is disinfected through the oxidation ponds and into the ocean outfall pipe and discharged three kilometres off shore.

+There are also 22 consented locations, and a further 20 recently identified additional overflow locations largely as a result of earthquake damage to the network that discharge during periods of high rainfall, into the Avon and Heathcote Rivers.